sciencedude1990/PicoWSetRTC/README.md

 # PicoWSetRTC
-Set the real time clock on the raspberry pi pico w using NTP
+Set the real time clock (RTC) on the raspberry pi pico w using NTP

 First, connect to wifi.